lakejs/lake-docs/reference/box.md

 ### node <Badge type="info" text="Read only" />

-A [lake-box](/guide/content-format.md#box) element to which the contents of the box are appended.
+The [lake-box](/guide/content-format.md#box) element to which the contents of the box are appended.

 * Type: [Nodes](/reference/nodes.md)